d954mas/defold-html-splash-webp-example/README.md

  - it will not show webp images in list, but if you write path it will work

 ## With fallback
+You will need to make changes in engine-template and css to make fallback working.

 1)Make a bundle resources folder. (bundle/web) Add it in game.project.
 2)Put loading.webp and loading.png in bundle/web
 3)You need detect is browser support webp or not.
 I use [modernizr](https://modernizr.com/docs).